Ajay-patidar0/ATM-simulator/README.md

 •	Create multiple accounts with account number, name, initial balance, and PIN.<br>
 •	Deposit funds into an existing account.<br>
-•	Withdraw funds from an existing account.
+•	Withdraw funds from an existing account.<br>
-•	Check the balance of an existing account.
+•	Check the balance of an existing account.<br>
-•	Basic error handling for incorrect PINs and insufficient balances.
+•	Basic error handling for incorrect PINs and insufficient balances.<br>

 ## **Operations:**